a man in a wheelchair on a trail next to a pond

 Current Projects

-Our next set of projects take place at several popular and high visitation preserves and facilities: Daniels Nature Center, Skyline Ridge, Rancho San Antonio and Pulgas Ridge.
+Our next set of projects take place at several popular and high visitation preserves and facilities: Daniels Nature Center, Skyline Ridge, Russian Ridge and Pulgas Ridge.
 Work includes repairs and adjustments to restrooms and parking areas, signage upgrades and regrading and resurfacing several easy-access trails to create a more inclusive open space experience.

 Completed Projects